Maccabee Task Force: Management

 Miriam Adelson is the MTF's president per their 990, but this is not lost listed on the organization's website.
 In 2024, Adelson's net worth was estimated at $32 billion, making her the richest Israeli and the 53rd-richest person in the world.
 She is the wife of the late Sheldon Adelson, a noted republican mega donor who had donate $200 million to Trump and the GOP for the 2020 election cycle.
 Following Sheldon's death in 2021, She became the third largest donor to Donald Trump's 2024 election bid, giving 106 million dollars in exchange for a commitment from Donald Trump to recognize Israeli annexation of the West Bank.
 Trump awarded her the Presidential Medal of Freedom in 2018.

 David Brog, the then founding director of Christians United for Israel, was chosen as the MTF's first executive director following the Campus Maccabees Summit in 2015.
 Christians United for Israel is a Christian Zionist organization that was started by John Hagee.

 Brog is often considered a protégé of American philanthropists Miriam and Sheldon Adelson, but people expressed surprise at his selection because his "background indicates a political position far from the mainstream of pro-Israel activism."
 He attended Harvard Law School, and practiced corporate law in the US and in Israel prior to his involvement in Christians United for Israel.
 He is Jewish.

 Funding of Hillels

 During MTF's first two years of operation, the organization made donations to averaging more than $100,000 to more than 40 Hillel chapters the US and Canada.
 As a condition of receiving donations from the MTF, money from the organization cannot be used to fund activities associated with J Street U, a Liberal Zionist organization politically to the left of the MTF.

 Funding of travel to Israel for students and celebrities

-The Maccabee foundation has partnered with media production companies, like Rova Media and Eight Productions, to fund trips to Israel for celebrities with the ends of creating pro-Israel promotional materials.
-These trips had begun occurring before the October 7 attacks, before which they "brought influencers here on visits to show the appropriate target audience there are things to do here, and that it’s fun" according to MTF's media department co-director Uriel Dison.
-Since the conflict began, Dison says the goals have changed, and that they wish to turn participating influencers into something akin to "wartime ambassadors."
+The Maccabee foundation has partnered with media production companies, like Rova Media and Eight Productions, to fund trips to Israel for celebrities and create pro-Israel promotional materials.
+The trips bring "influencers here [to Israel] on visits to show the appropriate target audience there are things to do here, and that it’s fun" according to MTF's media department co-director Uriel Dison.